varun-dev/dynamic-redux-state/README.md

 # Dynamic Redux State

 This example demonstrates how to
-- implement dynamic redux state paths
+- dynamic state paths and reducers
-- have multiple instances of reducers
+- multiple instances of reducers
+- code spliting (..coming soon)

 Run `npm install`, then `npm run dev` and point your browser to `localhost:8080` to run the example.